psychemedia/island-storynotes/tale_borthwood_deer_elder.md

 Fful wel he thoght to note hem there.
 When thei came to the launde on hight.
 The queues pavylyon thar was pight.
-That Ihe might fee al the beft.
+That he might fee al the beft.
 All the game of the forreft.
 And to the lady broght mani a beft '',
 Herte and hynd, buck and doo,